7mind/izumi/doc/microsite/src/main/tut/distage/distage-framework-docker.md

 Use
 @scaladoc[`modifyConfig`](izumi.distage.docker.DockerContainer$$DockerProviderExtensions#modifyConfig)
 to modify the configuration of a container.
-The modifier is instantiated to a `ProviderMagnet` which will summon any additional dependencies.
+The modifier is instantiated to a `ProviderMagnet`, which will summon any additional dependencies.

-For example, To change the user of the postgres container:
+For example, to change the user of the PostgreSQL container:

 ```scala mdoc:silent
 class PostgresRunAsAdminModule[F[_]: TagK] extends ModuleDef {